Help a family member or friend dealing with depression get treatment and find resources.By Mayo Clinic Staff

 What you can do for your loved one:

 - Encourage sticking with treatment.
-If your friend or family member is in treatment for depression, help him or her remember to take prescribed medications and to attend scheduled appointments.
+If your relative or friend is in treatment for depression, help him or her remember to take prescribed medications and to keep appointments.

 - Be willing to listen.
 Let your loved one know that you want to understand how he or she feels.
 When the person wants to talk, listen carefully, but avoid giving advice or opinions or making judgments.
 Just listening and being understanding can be a powerful healing tool.